alnitak/shader_presets/README.md

  ```
  It also adds `getFromColor` and `getToColor` functions commonly used in gl-transitions shaders.

-There are also other two source to import at the end of the source code:
+There are also other two sources to import at the end of the source code:
 **main_shadertoy.frag**
 and
 **main_gl_transitions.frag**